Wednesday - June 7, 2023

 • If tension members are made of timber, their section becomes very heavy because of the reduction of a section at the joints.

-• Special fittings mean required to the junction of steel and timber members.
+• Special fittings mean required for the junction of steel and timber members.

 Types of Various Trusses | Wooden Trusses